radish-es/casebook-property/content/cases/waterloo.md

 her of either life, liberty, of security of the person, and that the deprivation is not in accordance with the principles of fundamental justice.
-Should the claimant be successful in this respect, then the burden shifts to the respondent, under , to justify the deprivation as a "reasonable" limit that is "demonstrably justified in a free and democratic society: see *Michaud*, at para.
-60. The same principles apply in regard to : see *Abbotsford (City) v.
+Should the claimant be successful in this respect, then the burden shifts to the respondent, under section 1, to justify the deprivation as a "reasonable" limit that is "demonstrably justified in a free and democratic society: see *Michaud*, at para.
+60. The same principles apply in regard to section 15(1) of the *Charter*: see *Abbotsford (City) v.
 Shantz*, at para.226.

-I add one qualification to the above analysis described by the Ontario Court of Appeal in in *R. v.
+I add one qualification to the above analysis described by the Ontario Court of Appeal in *R. v.
 Michaud*, based on the statement of Chief Justice McLachlin in *Charkaoui*, who explained, at para.
 12, that the first of the two steps to be established by the moving party are meant to examine whether "there has been or could be a deprivation of the right to life, liberty or security of the person."

 #### **Section 7 and the History of the "Right to Shelter" Cases**

-81      As homelessness continues to be a growing and problematic issue across Canada, the jurisprudence has continued to develop.
+As homelessness continues to be a growing and problematic issue across Canada, the jurisprudence has continued to develop.
 In *Bamberger
 v.
 Vancouver (Board of Parks and Recreation)*, Justice Kirchner summarized the development of the British Columbia caselaw regarding the 'right to shelter' at paragraphs 11-20:

-> In BCSC, Madam Justice Ross found a Victoria bylaw prohibiting homeless persons from erecting temporary shelters in Victoria parks infringed their right to life, liberty, and security of the person, as guaranteed by .
+> In *Adams* BCSC, Madam Justice Ross found a Victoria bylaw prohibiting homeless persons from erecting temporary shelters in Victoria parks infringed their right to life, liberty, and security of the person, as guaranteed by .
 She found the number of homeless persons in Victoria far